frankyu02/HidIN/README.md

 **Steps to create local build:**

 ```
+in the src/firebase directory, create a new file config.js
+in config.js paste the config file values written in the project summary document
 npm install
 npm run start
 ```

-We have provided a .env file for the project with important keys.
-Please place the .env file in the root folder